a-paxton/coordination-and-miscommunication/README.md

-# Dynamics of Coordination in Miscommunication: Data analysis for Paxton, Roche, & Tanenhaus (in preparation)
+# Dynamics of Coordination in Miscommunication: Data analysis for Paxton, Roche, & Tanenhaus (under review)

-This repo contains the code for the analyses presented in our manuscript, "Two to tangle: Conceptualizing miscommunication as a dyadic process" (Paxton, Roche, & Tanenhaus, in preparation).
+This repo contains the code for the analyses presented in our manuscript, "Two to tangle: Conceptualizing miscommunication as a dyadic process" (Paxton, Roche, & Tanenhaus, under review).

 ## Overview